JasperO98/hdml/README.md

 Install conda at: https://www.anaconda.com/products/distribution

 # Install Dependencies
-Open a terminal in directory create the enviroment using the yaml file:
+Open a terminal in directory and create the enviroment using the yaml file:
 ```
  conda env create --file environment.yml -n my_env
 ```